dcparker/MacVault/README.markdown

 Here's how it works in a nutshell:

 - Backups are done by symlinking .git in the backed-up location to a .git in the backup folder on the backup volume.
 Simple git commands record and store everything not ignored by a .gitignore file.
 - The backup task is controlled by Mac's [launchctl](http://developer.apple.com/mac/library/documentation/Darwin/Reference/ManPages/man1/launchctl.1.html) / [launchd](http://developer.apple.com/macosx/launchd.html).
-Backups are performed every 5 minutes when a relevant directory is present.
-You will usually place this on an external drive, a local secondary hard disk or a network location.
+You simply select a backup volume -- any volume that is mounted into /Volumes is allowed.
+This could be an external drive, a local secondary hard disk or a network location.
+The backup task will then run every 5 minutes whenever the selected backup volume is available.
-- Backup tasks backup whatever backups are available.
-You may have more than one backup location if you want, and they can duplicate backups or hold different portions of your backups.

 ## Requirements